gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 ## Custom Route Table (`networks.vpc.useCustomRouteTable`)

 `networks.vpc.useCustomRouteTable` defaults to `false` (or `nil`, which is equivalent).
-Setting it to `true` instructs Gardener to create a dedicated route table for this shoot instead of using the VPC's system default route table.
+It can only be specified at shoot **creation time** — any attempt to change it on an existing shoot is rejected by admission validation, regardless of direction.
+When set to `true`, Gardener creates a dedicated route table for this shoot instead of using the VPC's system default route table.
 All shoot VSwitches will be associated with this custom route table.

 Gardener adds the following routes to the custom route table:
 * `0.0.0.0/0 → NatGateway` — default IPv4 egress route.